StrangeOne101/VocalMimicryMenu/README.md

 # Usage
 Use the `/vocalmenu` command or `/b vocalmenu` to bring up the menu

-Click a sound to preview the sound, and click it again to set it as the sound to use
+Click a sound to preview the sound, and click it again to set it as the sound to use.
+Sounds can be favorited by right clicking them where they can be accessed easily in the favorites menu.

+# Permissions
+- `bending.command.vocalmenu` - Default.
+Allows the user to use the menu.
+- `bending.command.vocalmenu.favorites` - Default.
+Allows the user to favorite sounds.
+- `bending.command.vocalmenu.favorites.<number>` - Allows the user to favorite that number of sounds.
+Defaults to 5.

 # Images
 <p align="center"><img src="docs/VocalMenu_2.png"/></p>